 ETFs are often passive funds that track their related index and have the flexibility of trading like a security.
 They are managed by professionals and typically provide the investor with diversification, cost and tax efficiency, liquidity, marginability, are useful for hedging, have the ability to go long and short, and some provide quarterly dividends.
+Actively managed ETFs do not seek to track the performance of a particular market index.
 Additionally, some ETFs are unit investment trusts.
 Under certain circumstances, the adviser may invest in ETFs, known as "inverse funds," which are designed to produce results opposite to market trends.
 Inverse ETFs are funds designed to rise in price when stock prices are falling.